dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 ## Future Research

 We believe that WebAssembly unveils hitherto dormant potential for shared query processing between clients and servers.
 Pushing computation closer to the client can eliminate costly round-trips to the server and thus increase interactivity and scalability of in-browser analytics.
 We further believe that the release of DuckDB-Wasm could be the first step towards a more universal data plane spanning across multiple layers including traditional database servers, clients, CDN workers and computational storage.
-As an in-process analytical database, DuckDB might be the ideal driver for distributed query plans that increase the scalability and interactivity of SQL databases at low costs.
+As an in-process analytical database, DataMiner might be the ideal driver for distributed query plans that increase the scalability and interactivity of SQL databases at low costs.